googleapis/google-cloud-ruby/google-cloud-os_login/MIGRATING.md

 end
 ```

-Defaults for certain configurations can be set for all Redis versions
+Defaults for certain configurations can be set for all OSLogin versions
 globally:

 ```
-Google::Cloud::Redis.configure do |config|
+Google::Cloud::OsLogin.configure do |config|
   config.credentials = "/path/to/credentials.json"
   config.timeout = 10.0
 end